byjtew/C_BDD/README.md

 `./bin/C_BDD <traced-program-path>`

 - `r`/`run`: Run the traced program
+- `restart`: Restart the traced program from the beginning
 - `stop`: Try to stop the traced program
 - `kill`: Force the traced program to stop (a memory leak issue may occur)
 - `status`: Display the overall traced program status